Anupam-dagar/awesome-first-timers/README.md

 ## Using git to contribute to this repository
 1. Star this repository
 2. Fork this repository
-3. Clone this repository by clicking on green clone or download button and then copying the link given there.
+3. Clone this repository by clicking on green 'clone or download' button and then copying the link given there.
    Open your terminal(linux/mac) or git bash(windows) and write

    ```git clone https://github.com/Anupam-dagar/awesome-first-timers.git```